-When I was a growing up, we always did our spring house cleaning during “clean-up week” when we were out of school for spring break.
+When I was growing up, we always did our spring house cleaning during “clean-up week” when we were out of school for spring break.
 The idea to spring clean your health and wellness was never a goal.

-We would do extra cleaning around the house, such as clean windows, donate clothes and furniture, toys, etc. I really enjoyed this time of year because it always seemed to be a family affair which included not only me and my siblings but also my parents.
+We would do extra cleaning around the house, such as clean windows, donate clothes and furniture, toys, etc. I really enjoyed this time of year because it always seemed to be a family affair that included not only me and my siblings but also my parents.

 They would do the big jobs around the house and we assisted with their instruction.
 However, spring cleaning should go far beyond just cleaning your home.
 We should include some other things too!
 So keep reading…

 Spring Clean Your Diet